What exactly is a digital supply chain?

 As more industries embrace the possibilities afforded by technological solutions, a common phrase cropping up is that of the “digital supply chain.”
 As with all new, fancy terminology, the digital supply chain holds an allure of the unknown, its very makeup promising success through innovation.
 But for many within the logistics industry — especially those whose processes have remained tried and true for decades — the unknown can also feel overwhelming, especially when it remains unexplained.
 What is this “digital supply chain,” and how does it stand to affect your business?

 Let’s demystify the digital supply chain, so we can better understand the vast benefits it holds for businesses across the freight industry — just like yours.

 What Is a Digital Supply Chain?

 In terms of the logistics industry, a digital supply chain is the implementation of various electronic technologies to manage and/or distribute goods and services.
 These technologies typically enhance or altogether replace physical processes that are used within that supply chain.
 Typically, you’ll see the following technologies in place within a digital supply chain:

 - Analytics, which provide instant performance metrics and predictive strategy outlines

 - The Internet of Things (IoT), which allows physical devices to connect and “speak” with one another on a digital platform

 - Automation solutions

 A digital supply chain brings information and processes out of individual silos and distributes that information for better visibility and faster execution.
 A digital supply chain can include practically every aspect of a business, from manufacturing to marketing to customer support.
 And for many of these aspects, it’s quick and easy to implement.
-Companies across the logistics sector offer customized algorithms and digital solutions that you can apply with a click of a button.
-And some — as we’ll see later — handle all of this for you, leaving you more time to concentrate on what you know and love: your business.
+Companies across the logistics sector offer customized algorithms and digital solutions that start working with the click of a button.
+And some — as we’ll see later — handle all of this for you, leaving you with more time to concentrate on what you know and love: Your business.